TLO’S 2020 PRESIDENTIAL ELECTION DIALOGUE SERIES

 First, I've created, and am continuing to curate TLO’s 2020 Presidential Election Resource Center.
 This center is now, and will be a place where those of us who are interested in getting prepared to cast informed votes in 2020 can research and review useful information, important election-related documents, resources, and data.
 The kind of fundamental, seriously curated material that promotes critical thinking and supports reasoned conversations.

-Second, in the coming weeks and months, I’m convening a series of quarterly Presidential Election Dialogue Sessions.
-These sessions will include video conferences in March, June, and September of this year, with one face-to-face dialogue session in December 2019.
-And then, a repeat sequence of virtual meetings in March, June and September of 2020, with a final face-to-face dialogue session at the end of October 2020.
+Second, in the coming weeks and months, I’ll be hosting occasional conversations about the dynamics of the presidential election process.
+Starting in January, I will be convening a series of quarterly Presidential Election Dialogue Sessions.
+These sessions will include video conferences in January, March, June and September of 2020, with a final face-to-face dialogue session at the end of October 2020.
 Each of the dialogues in this series will be focused on getting those participating fully prepared to cast wise and reasoned votes in all of the various elections they’ll be involved in during November 2020.

 Together, the Presidential Election Resource Center and its quarterly Presidential Election Dialogues will focus on exploring all the national and worldwide trends, as well as all the social and political movements that have been, and currently are, shaping and driving our emerging presidential election processes.
 Of particular interest will be issues like the dynamics currently driving political polarization in this country, the forces encouraging a revival of this country’s white supremacy impulses, and the impacts that day-to-day crises like immigration, opioid addiction, gun violence, and rising levels of income inequality are having on our constitutional norms.
 The Presidential Election Center and our quarterly 2020 Election Dialogues will look to any subject or issue that will help our dialogue participants get prepared to cast wise and reasoned votes in all the local, statewide, and national elections they’ll participate in during November 2020.